 Much of this comes down to our prehistoric caveman roots.
 We cluster ourselves in tribes for both safety and sustenance.
 It’s good…but only up to a point.
 It becomes a problem when we defer to the rule of the mob even when we should be thinking for ourselves.

 Here’s a good example.
 Back in 1997, just as the dot-com bubble was gaining speed, Warren Buffett expressed his scepticism about overpriced internet stocks.
-He couldn’t find a plausible reason why companies with awful business models were surging on Nasdaq index — except to conclude that it was all based on blind emotion.
+He couldn’t find a plausible reason why companies with awful business models were surging on the Nasdaq index — except to conclude that it was all based on blind emotion.

 People were buying because, well, other people were buying.
 This was a ridiculous trend that just couldn’t be sustained.